-- "It provides a good mix of ride comfort and handling poise, and the standard 3.5-liter V-6 has plenty of power." -- Cars.com
+- "It provides a good mix of ride comfort and handling poise, and the standard 3.5-liter V-6 has plenty of power." -- Cars.com (2013)

 Acceleration and Power

 - "The Murano was an early adopter of the continuously variable automatic transmission, and its pairing with Nissan's V-6 has arguably been the best CVT execution on the market.
 Even so, time has passed, and this time around we noticed some hesitation in accelerator response, especially from a standing start.
 It was consistent and predictable, which makes it a bit less troubling, and there's no shortage of conventional automatics that exhibit the same behavior, and often exhibit worse.
-Just be sure to pay attention to it if you go for a test drive." -- Cars.com
+Just be sure to pay attention to it if you go for a test drive." -- Cars.com (2013)

 Handling and Braking

 - "Testers are divided on steering feel; some cite accurate response and others find it too light in any situation.
 Overall balance is just OK, as Murano feels wallowy and ponderous in even light-duty cornering; the convertible even more so.
-The brakes offer sure stopping control with good pedal feel." -- Consumer Guide
+The brakes offer sure stopping control with good pedal feel." -- Consumer Guide (2013)

 Next Steps: Nissan Murano

-- Find low financing rates for the Nissan Murano
+- View the best prices for the 2014 Nissan Murano

-- See what others paid for the 2013 Nissan Murano
+- See what others paid for the 2014 Nissan Murano

 - See Affordable Midsize SUVs rankings